 The next time you look at a survey result or test score, think about what your true goal of these metrics should be.
 Sometimes, when you turn a smile upside-down, you get more than just a frowny face.
 You get a thinking cap.

-To learn more about how to grow your organization through trial, error, and play, join Scott Provence and HRDQ-U for the webinar Fail to Learn: How to Grow your Organization through Trial, Error and, Play.
+This guest post was written by Scott Provence and comes from the webinar Fail to Learn: How to Grow your Organization through Trial, Error and, Play.
 And read his book, Fail to Learn, now available on Amazon.